Attention NAE Members

 If you wish to change your credentials, please go to the NAE website and reset your username and password.

 The 2021 Japan-America Frontiers of Engineering symposium was held virtually June 23-25.
 Sixty of the most promising early career engineers from Japan and the United States met for an intensive 2-1/2 day symposium on developments at the cutting edge of engineering technology in four areas: Soft Robotics, Mitigating Sea Level Rise, Blockchain, and Machine Learning and AI for Mental Health.
 The event is intended to facilitate international and cross-disciplinary research collaboration, promote the transfer of new techniques and approaches across disparate engineering fields, and encourage the creation of a transpacific network of world-class engineers.
 JAFOE is carried out in cooperation with the Engineering Academy of Japan.

 The National Academy of Engineering would like to express its gratitude to The Grainger Foundation, the National Science Foundation, and Arogyaswami J. Paulraj for their support of the 2021 JAFOE Symposium.

 Information about the program and breakout session is available under "More on this" at right.

 List of Sessions

 Symposium co-chairs: David Tse, Stanford University, and Hidemitsu Furukawa, Yamagata University

-Introduction to Blockchains and Major Technical Challenges
+Blockchain: Introduction and Challenges

 Ewa Syta, Trinity College